3D printer kits are cheaper, generally have larger build volumes, and are just great fun to build yourself!

-- Open source: Most homemade 3D printers are also open source 3D printers, meaning they can be tinkered with, upgraded, and modded freely with the creators’ permission.
-Many Creality, Prusa and Anet printers are open source, as well as desktop 3D printers like BCN3D and Ultimaker printers.
+- Open source: Most homemade 3D printers are also open source 3D printers, meaning they can be tinkered with, upgraded, and modded freely, with the printer files usually hosted on a repository like GitHub.
+Many Creality and Prusa printers are open source.

-- Easily upgradable parts: DIY 3D printer owners are frequently switching out parts, such as nozzles, hot ends and extruders for better quality parts.
+- Easily upgradable: Makers frequently switch out parts, such as nozzles, hot ends, and extruders for better quality parts or for certain projects.

-- Lower price: For the quality and size, you get a better deal if you build your own 3D printer.
+- Lower price: For the quality and size, they’re cheaper 3D printers than pre-assembled versions.

-- Larger build volume: The open build area means that you can have a larger 3D printer build area for the same size, neglecting the need for an enclosing frame.
-Therefore, low cost kits like the Creality CR-10 can have huge build volumes.
+- Larger build volume: The open build area means you can have a larger 3D printer build area for the same size.

 Build your own 3D printer: what makes a good DIY 3D printer?

 We used several criteria to determine which 3D printer kit made it into our ranking: